 - The best Android phones of the year

-But that's not the only way in which these two devices will differ.
+But that's not the only way in which these two devices differ.
 Under the hood, they're powered by different processors, sport differently-sized batteries and tout completely unique camera hardware.
-And the Galaxy Z Fold 2 will assuredly pack a few conveniences you won't find on the Surface Duo, which Microsoft is still reluctant to even classify as a phone.
+And the Galaxy Z Fold 2 packs a few conveniences you won't find on the Surface Duo, which Microsoft is still reluctant to even classify as a phone.

-We learned many new details about the Galaxy Z Fold 2 following Samsung's September 1 reveal event.
-This Microsoft Surface Duo vs. Samsung Galaxy Z Fold 2 comparison will highlight all the significant ways in which 2020's most radical flagship Android phones differ.
+Now that we've reviewed both phones, this Microsoft Surface Duo vs. Samsung Galaxy Z Fold 2 comparison looks at all the significant ways in which last year's most radical flagship Android phones differ.

 Surface Duo vs. Galaxy Z Fold 2: Price and release date

-The Microsoft Surface Duo begins shipping September 10 and starts at $1,399 for a device with 128GB of storage.
+The Microsoft Surface Duo started shipping in September 2020 with a price of $1,399 for a device with 128GB of storage.
 You can upgrade that to 256GB by spending another $100, which you'll have to do if you ever want more storage in your Surface Duo, as it has no microSD slot for expandability.
-You can either purchase the phone unlocked, where it will support all major networks in the U.S., or go directly through AT&T.
+You can either buy the phone unlocked, where it will support all major networks in the U.S., or go directly through AT&T.

 Surface Duo vs. Galaxy Z Fold 2: Specs